|

 It's been over three years since ChatGPT entered our lives.
 Artificial intelligence, regardless of the model used, has transformed the way we work, play, and even engage in personal development #chatCoachdevie!

-From simple conversational exchanges to random support ("Chat... can I substitute Worcestershire sauce for soy sauce?") to sophisticated systems and agents capable of performing numerous specialized tasks in record time, AI is no longer the curious novelty of the day.
-It is now in a phase of real integration... and our lives will continue to change.
+From simple conversational exchanges and casual queries (“Hey… can I substitute Worcestershire sauce for soy sauce?”) to sophisticated systems and agents capable of performing numerous specialized tasks in record time, AI is no longer just the latest novelty.
+It is now in a phase of genuine integration… and our lives will continue to change.

-As we approach 2026, the WebSimple blog humbly offers a few AI predictions related to the web that we believe will shape the year.
-We also focused on what will most directly affect our daily lives.
+As we approach 2026, the WebSimple blog is tentatively offering a few AI predictions related to the web that we believe will shape the year.
+We’ve also focused on what will most directly impact our daily lives.

 In short, quantum computers are fascinating (Ah!
 Nerds!), but they’re not for everyone.
 So, what can we expect this year in terms of artificial intelligence in our everyday lives?
 Let’s get started.